shelbyxss/shelbyxss/README.md

 # 🕳️ Shelbyxss

 > 💀 Ethical Hacker in training | Specializing in web abuse, whisper traps, and signal-based exploits
-> 🕵️ Currently on a 15-week sprint to land a job in offensive security
+> 🕵️ Currently on a 15-week sprint

 ---